UvishaFernando/ai-risk-intelligence-platform/README.md

 ---

-## 📸 Screenshots(Coming Soon)

----

-## 🎥 Demo(Coming Soon)

----

 ## 📚 Research Background

-This project is inspired by real-world challenges in modern banking systems and aligns with global practices in countries such as:
+This project is inspired by real-world challenges in modern banking systems and reflects practices used in advanced financial ecosystems such as United States and United Kingdom.

-* United States
-* United Kingdom
+These systems leverage Artificial Intelligence, real-time data processing, and integrated risk management frameworks to detect fraud, predict financial risks, and support decision-making at scale.

+The proposed platform adapts these concepts into a simplified, prototype-level solution tailored to address key gaps in emerging banking environments

 ---